PromptShield logo PromptShield

 Detection model

-2. Compares each character to its normalized form
+2. Compare each character to its normalized representation

 Span semantics: